Lesmanaadhew/Covid_19_Portfolio_Project/README.md

 # Introduction
 Hi!
-I am **Lesmana Adhe Wijaya**, a 22-year-old university fresh graduate from Indonesia, currently developing a data analysis skillset.
+I am **Lesmana Adhe Wijaya**, a 22-year-old fresh graduate from Indonesia, currently developing a data analysis skillset.

 ## Background
 This project is a series of data analyses on a COVID-19 database, starting from data cleaning to data visualization.
 The project mainly explores the health related impacts of COVID-19, such as, number of cases, number of deaths, number of people vaccinated, etc.